ChristopheJacquet/PiFmRds/README.md

 ## History

+* 2014-11-01: support for toggling the Traffic Announcement (TA) flag at run-time
 * 2014-10-19: bugfix (cleanly stop the DMA engine when the specified file does not exist, or it's not possible to read from stdin)
 * 2014-08-04: bugfix (ppm now uses floats)
 * 2014-06-22: generate CT (clock time) signals, bugfixes